 There are special software programs you can use to track components in your studio, or you can keep it low-key.
 Artist/instructor Kate Richbourg says, “I keep permanent markers handy and, as soon as my inventory comes in, I take a moment to calculate the cost of the items and write them on the bag they came in.”

 Moving past kits into buying jewelry supplies is going to open up a whole new world for you.
 Enjoy it!
-Find more tips for small jewelry businesses on the Halstead Jewelry Blog.
+Find more tips for small jewelry businesses and subscribe to weekly article releases on the Halstead Jewelry Blog.